Islamic design

 Water resources

 There is little or no standing water in the country.
 In fact, I can only recall one apart from the reservoirs or pools which many farms have where water, drilled under permit from the declining underground reservoirs, is held prior to it being run out to water the planting.
 In Umm Salal Muhammad, there used to be a small reservoir formed by the damming of a wadi, but it has long since gone.
-I was told by a local inhabitant that there had always been water there – until they drilled through it in the hope of finding more water…
+I was told by a local inhabitant that there had always been water there – until they drilled through it in the hope of finding more water… This photograph was taken of it from the dam on its north side at a time when it was full in May 1979.

 The effects of drought

 Sadly, there are signs of drought every year following the drying up of the waters produced by the winter seasonal rains.
-There are plants and, even, animal life which are capable of hibernating through the hot months and regenerating when touched by the life-giving winter waters.
+There are plants and, even, some animal life which are capable of hibernating buried through the hot months and regenerating when touched by the life-giving winter waters.
 The interest that those living in Qatar have for the rural areas of the peninsula is growing as they wish to see what’s happening outside the urban areas where they live and work during the week.
 This seems to relate to both those of badu stock as well as those from the littoral groups.
 In addition, many of the expatriates wish to get out of the urban areas when they are able to take a break from work.

 Water has always been a problem with unregulated extraction exacerbating the quality of underground water sources despite government attempts to regulate the problem.
 Underlying water reservoirs tend to be of two characters: